eshnil2000/CarND-LaneLines-P1/README.md

 ### 2. Identify potential shortcomings with your current pipeline
 One potential shortcoming is the Draw Lines function implementation.
 When testing the pipeline on video files, the pipeline shows erratic lines in a few of the frames due to the basic nature of the line fitting algorithm I used.
 It does not maintain continuity from one frame to another.

 While the pipeline performance is good on still images and somewhat tolerable while detecting relatively straight to gently curving stretches of road in a video, This pipeline seems to  not perform as well on the Challenge video which has significant road curvature throughout the video.

+An example of pipeline deployed on video:
+![alt text][image2]

 ### 3. Suggest possible improvements to your pipeline